MarcoWorms/learn.js/README.md

 let p = new Promise(resolve => {
   resolve(2)
 })
-// we wont go through "new" in this guide but you'll find
+// we won't go through "new" in this guide but you'll find
-// reference on this guide's end if you want to lean about it
+// reference on this guide's end if you want to learn about it

 console.log(p) // Promise